-Advising Support for Students with Incomplete Grades - At

-the end of each term, students who have two or more Incomplete grades on their grade report will receive an "academic hold" on their account.
+Advising Support for Students with Incomplete Grades- At the end of each term, students who have two or more Incomplete grades on their grade report will receive an "academic hold" on their account.
+Refere they can register for the part term, these their account.
 Before they can register for the next term, these students must: